 In 2004, Bob became the executive chairman of MFS Investment Management, which now manages over $400 billion for mutual funds and pension plans.
-Between 2004 and 2010, MFS’s assets under management nearly tripled from a base of $130 billion.
+Between 2004 and 2011, MFS’s assets under management nearly tripled from a base of $130 billion.

 During his distinguished career, Bob has been active in business, government and academia.
 Prior to joining MFS, he was vice chairman of Fidelity Investments and president of Fidelity Management & Research Company.
 During Bob’s five years as president, Fidelity’s assets increased from $500 billion to $900 billion.

 In late 2001 and 2002, Bob served on President Bush’s Commission to Strengthen Social Security, where he developed a progressive plan to make the system solvent.
 In 2003, Bob served as Secretary of Economic Affairs for Massachusetts Governor Mitt Romney.
 In 2007, he served as chairman of the SEC's Committee to Improve Financial Reporting.